eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/fastdds_qos_profiles_manager_cli/cli_usage.rst

 After the executable, the first parameter expected is the name of the XML configuration file that is going to be read/modified.
 The ``<file>`` path can be provided both in an absolute or relative manner.
-If the file is non-existent, the |FileNotFound-api| exception thrown by the library is caught and the corresponding error is displayed, except if the commanded verb has been ``set``.
-In that specific case, the file is created with the corresponding configuration parameter.

 The CLI supported verbs are explained in the table below: